 Augustine says in his Confessions: “How I wept when I heard your hymns and canticles, being deeply moved by the sweet singing of your Church.
 Those voices flowed into my ears, truth filtered into my heart, and from my heart surged waves of devotion.
 Tears ran down, and I was happy in my tears.”

 Indeed, who could fail to be moved by those many passages in the psalms which set forth so profoundly the infinite majesty of God, his omnipotence, his justice and goodness and clemency, too deep for words, and all the other infinite qualities of his that deserve our praise?
 Who could fail to be roused to the same emotions by the prayers of thanksgiving to God for blessings received, by the petitions, so humble and confident, for blessings still awaited, by the cries of a soul in sorrow for sin committed?
 Who would not be fired with love as he looks on the likeness of Christ, the redeemer, here so lovingly foretold?
 His was the voice Augustine heard in every psalm, the voice of praise, of suffering, of joyful expectation, of present distress.

-This excerpt on the importance of the singing the psalms, the voice of the church, comes from Pius X’s apostolic constitution Divino Afflatu (AAS 3 , 633-635).
-It is used in the Roman Office of Readings for the memorial of St. Pius X on August 21.
+This post on the importance of the singing the psalms, the song & voice of the church, comes from Pius X’s apostolic constitution Divino Afflatu (AAS 3 , 633-635).
+It appears in the Roman Office of Readings for the memorial of St. Pius X on August 21.

 For more on the importance of the Psalms, See the OLD TESTAMENT library of the Crossroads Initiative.